joshuaiz/grate/readme.md

 We can keep this simple structure and use CSS Grid to do all the heavy lifting for our layout(s) with a few lines of code.
 No hacks, no calc, no floats.
 Boom.

 <img src="https://studio.bio/images/grate_grid.png" />

+    // Flexbox fallback for IE10 and Edge
+    .container {
+        display: flex;
+        flex-direction: column;
+        min-height: 100vh;
+    }

+    // Let's target browsers who support the latest CSS Grid spec only
+    // (!) don't use @supports(display: grid) {} as this will still return true for IE10 and Edge
+    @supports( grid-area: auto ) {

+        // Let's use a simple base 10 grid.
+        @media only screen and (min-width: 768px) {

+            .grid-aside {
+                // create 10 columns of max-width 10em.
+Simple.
+                grid-template-columns: repeat(10, minmax(auto, 10em));
+                // create 3 rows: header | content/aside | footer; 'auto' makes header and footer the height of the content
+                grid-template-rows: auto 1fr auto;
+                // make the header and footer span the full width
+                #header, #footer {
+                    grid-column: span 10;
+                }
+                // span our main content from columns 1-6 (7 is the start of the new column) main {
+                    grid-column: 1/7;
+                }
+                // span our aside content from columns 7-10 (can use 11 or -1 for the second value; -1 is the end of the grid) aside {
+                    grid-column: 7/-1;
+                }
+            }

+            // grid for full-width page
+            .grid-full {
+                grid-template-columns: 1fr;
+            }

+        } // end of media query

+        @media only screen and (min-width: 1170px)   {

+            .grid-aside {
+                // adjust the grid areas for higher viewports, keeping the content at manageable widths main {
+                    grid-column: 2/7;
+                }
+                aside {
+                    grid-column: 7/10;
+                }
+            }

+        } // end of media query

+        // grid defaults.
+        .grid {
+            display: grid;
+            margin: 0 auto;
+            width: 100%;
+            height: 100vh;
+            grid-gap: 1em;
+        }

+        .grid-aside {
+            grid-template-rows: auto 1fr auto;
+        }

+    }

 ### So what does this mean for Grate?
 When I initially forked Plate to create Grate, it became apparent really quickly that I would have to completely restructure the HTML in the theme templates, stripping it down to only the actual functional components.